UpToDate

-UpToDate, Inc. is a company in the Wolters Kluwer Health division of Wolters Kluwer whose main product is UpToDate, a software system that is a point-of-care medical resource.
+UpToDate, Inc. is a company in the Wolters Kluwer Health division of Wolters Kluwer, the main product of which is the eponymous UpToDate, a software system that is a point-of-care medical resource.

 The UpToDate system is an evidence-based clinical resource.
-It includes a collection of medical and patient information, access to Lexi-comp drug monographs and drug-to-drug interactions, and a number of medical calculators.
+It includes a collection of medical and patient information, access to Lexicomp drug monographs and drug-to-drug interactions, and a number of medical calculators.
 UpToDate is written by over 7,100 physician authors, editors, and peer reviewers.
 It is available both via the Internet and offline on personal computers or mobile devices.
 It requires a subscription for full access.

-The company was launched in 1992 by Dr. Burton Rose along with Dr. Joseph Rush out of Rose's home.
+The company was launched in 1992 by Burton Rose along with Joseph Rush out of Rose's home.
 They started with nephrology and have since added over twenty other specialties, with more in development.

 Controversies

 UpToDate's articles are anonymously peer-reviewed and it mandates the disclosure of conflicts of interest by the authors of its articles.
 In 2014, an article was published in the Journal of Medical Ethics which scrutinised six articles on UpToDate and DynaMed focusing on conditions where the best means of management is contested, or which are treated mostly by branded drugs.
 The authors found that all six articles examined from UpToDate contained numerous potential conflicts of interest, with contributors having worked as consultants for or received research grants or speaking fees from manufacturers of drugs mentioned in the relevant UpToDate entry.